 - $500 collision deductible

 - $500 comprehensive deductible

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
-Our base profile drivers own a 2019 Dodge Challenger, commute five days a week and drive 12,000 miles annually.
+Our base profile drivers own a 2019 Dodge Challenger commutes five days a week and drive 12,000 miles annually:

 These are sample rates and should only be used for comparative purposes.